J0K3R-Joel/BotBall_Library/doc/calibrations.md

 ###### How to calibrate:

-0. Everything will take place on a flat surface / game table
 1. Place an flat and long object on the surface
 2. Go away from the object with the robot and look for the lowest value facing the object parallel (**HINT**: the more you make it parallel, the more you will notice that the value changes from maybe ~800 to ~200 while maintaining the same distance to the object.
 This value becomes a little bit more consistent while driving, so make sure that while trying your first lowest value to keep track of the "actual" lowest value.
 Your first run of this function will so to say just be a test run.
 The actual lowest value will probably be around ~600.
 You can just make a low number up, so the robot will drive endlessly so you can be more focused on the "actual" lowest value.)
 3. Look for the distance where the ET Sensor is having the highest value (go slow and steady, every mm counts!)